zautumnz/cozy/README.md

 ## License

 This code is licensed [MIT](./LICENSE.md).
 I've used code from various Monkey implementations, which are usually licensed MIT.
-Other code used in cozy includes comments with notes on the licenses.
+Other code used in keai includes comments with notes on the licenses.